Quick answers to some common questions

 Use the interns so that they can spread the word during their second year.

 Remember to reuse old Look Books because they become the alumni pipeline of the future.

 Q: What are the partnership levels for The Consortium? ▼

-Q: How can I schedule a corporate partner conference call or in-person strategy meeting with Peter Aranda, executive director and CEO, and Anthony Davis, vice president of fund development? ▼
+Q: How can I schedule a corporate partner conference call or in-person strategy meeting with Peter Aranda, Executive Director and CEO, and Kimberly Alexander, Vice President Development? ▼

 Q: What is the Hiring Survey? ▼

-A: To better serve our annual Orientation Program & Career Forum (OP) constituents, we conduct an Annual Hiring Survey for corporate partners in April.
+A: To better serve our annual OP constituents, we conduct an Annual Hiring Survey for corporate partners in April.
 The survey consists of 14 questions, related to your talent acquisition and recruitment efforts.
 Survey data allows us to: